 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

 Decorating your space is an exciting part of purchasing a home.
-When it comes to choosing a color palette for your interior there are so many options to choose from.
+There are so many options when choosing a color palette for your interior.
 Tan is a great natural hue.
-Although, you may be thinking about what colors go with tan walls?
-Here are a few tone ideas to get you started.
+However, you may wonder what colors go with tan walls.
+Here are a few accent colors for tan walls to get you started.

 1. White

-Here are a few other ways to add color to your space:
+Here are a few clever ideas to add texture to your tan space with white accents:

-With the versatility of white, you can use it in almost any room in the house.
-Consider using it in your living room or bedroom.
+White’s versatility allows it to feature in almost any room in the house.
+Consider using it in your living room or bedroom for a peaceful atmosphere.

 2. Black